vandal-vpr/vg-transformers/README.md

 ## Run Experiments
 Once the datasets are ready, we can proceed running the experiments with the architecture of choice.

+**NB**: to build MSLS sequences, some heavy pre-processing to build data structures is needed.
+The dataset class will automatically cache this, so to compute them only the first time.
+Therefore the first experiment that you ever launch will take 2-3 hours to build this structures which will be saved in a `cache` directory, and following experiments will then start quickly.
+Note that this procedure caches everything with relative paths, therefore if you want to run experiments on multiple machines you can simply copy the `cache` directory.
+Finally, note that this data structures must be computed for each sequence length, so potentially in `cache` you will have a file for each sequence_length that you want to experiment with.

 **TODO one for each family of methods (also consider put an example with RobotCar)**

 Example with CCT-384 + SeqVLAD on MSLS: